Dr. Reema Bhatia

 Dr. Binu Sundas

-- Dr. Sundas is currently associated with a consortium of Japanese universities conducting a study in the area of Food Value Chain in the Indian Sub-continent.
+- Dr. Sundas was associated with a consortium of Japanese universities conducting a study in the area of Food Value Chain in the Indian Sub-continent, 2015-2019.

 As a part of learning Sociology a number of our students have been regularly interning with Neeti Aayog and NGOs, like Pravah, Goonj, Swechha, Centre for Media and Communication and Himalayan Environmental Studies and Conservation Organization, to name a few.
 The students are also encouraged to do projects based on primary research.
 As a part of research they also make short ethnographic films.
 These films are available at Sociology Ethnographic Films.
 The Project reports are available in the Research Compendium.